share with friends

 . . . with Superbagneres, Luz d’Ardiden and Pla d’Adet

-Road markers each kilometer
+Road markers each kilometer.

 Continue past the TdF finish 1.5 km to Col du Tramassel - Strava Segment.

-This mountain first appeared in stage 11 of the 1994 Tour.
+This mountain first appeared in Stage 11 of the 1994 Tour.
 Luc Leblanc was the first Tour racer win a Hautacam stage.

 Not so fast Leonardo . . .

-Leonardo Piepoli won stage 10 but he and his entire team stepped out of the race after stage 11
+Leonardo Piepoli won Stage 10 but he and his entire team stepped out of the race after Stage 11.

-The only pure stage winner is the great Vincenzo Nibali of Italy, winner stage 18 2014 (winner TdF 2014, Giro 2013, 2016, Vuelta 2010, Milan-San Remo 2018, Giro di Lombardia 2015, 2017).
+The only pure stage winner is Vincenzo Nibali of Italy, winner of Stage 18 in 2014 (winner TdF 2014, Giro 2013, 2016, Vuelta 2010, Milan-San Remo 2018, Giro di Lombardia 2015, 2017).

 Stage 18 - final mountain stage - Nibali wins by 01’12” over Thibaut Pinot